-Abandoned conforming sign means a sign that conforms to current ordinances and related to the owner/occupant of the property that pertains to a business, service, product, or activity that has not been available on the premises where the sign is displayed for a period of at least 90 consecutive calendar days.
+Abandoned conforming sign means a sign that conforms to current ordinances but relates to an owner or occupant that has not owned or occupied the premises where the sign is displayed for a period of at least 90 consecutive calendar days.

-Abandoned non-conforming sign means a sign that does not conform to current ordinances that relates to the owner/occupant of the property pertains to a business, service, product, or activity that has not been available on the premises where the sign is displayed for a period of at least 90 consecutive calendar days.
+Abandoned non-conforming sign means a sign that does not conform to current ordinances and that relates to an owner or occupant that has not owned or occupied the premises where the sign is displayed for a period of at least 90 consecutive calendar days.